Summary: An agile workflow is a series of stages agile teams use to develop an application, from ideation to completion.

 Project statuses can also be shared with the rest of the organization.
-When building a workflow, think about what metrics are important to report on and what non-team members might be interested in learning.
+When building an agile process flow, think about what metrics are important to report on and what non-team members might be interested in learning.
 For example, a well designed workflow answers the following questions:

 - What work has the team completed?